rastringer/Writing/index.md

 Using image pre-processing techniques and convolutional neural networks to teach a car to drive around a track in a simulator.

 **Blockchain**

 [Distilling the blockchain](blockchain_primer.md)

+An introduction to blockchain technologies and consensus techniques.